UWrc/UWrc.github.io/docs/tools/vsc-code-server.md

 scancel -f 12345678
 ```

-If you have trouble with this method, please report errors in an email to **help@uw.edu** with HYAK in the message.
+If you have trouble with this method, please report errors in an email to **help@uw.edu** with Hyak in the message.

 ### Background Reading